LoginRadius/engineering-portal/content/passwordless-authentication-for-your-php-project/index.md

 coverImage: "coverImage.jpg"
 author: "Temitope Oyedele"
 tags: ["PHP", "Passwordless", "Authentication"]
 description: "Passwordless authentication eliminates the security risks associates with passwords.
 Learn how you can implement passwordless authentication for your apps with LoginRadius."
 ---
 ---

-Paasowrdless authentication is the process of validating a software user's identification without using a password is known as passwordless authentication.
+Passowordless authentication is the process of validating a software user's identification without using a password.
 Instead of passwords, identity can be validated using a `possession factor`, which is a unique identifier for the person.
-This authentication method authorizes users through various methods. some of these methods include:
+This authentication method authorizes users through various methods that include:

-- **Biometrics:** Biometric authentication relies on distinct physical characteristics to determine whether a person is who they claim to be without requiring a password.
+- **Biometrics:** Biometric authentication relies on distinct physical characteristics to determine whether or not a person is who they claim to be without requiring a password.
 - **Magic Links:** In this method, passwordless authentication requires the user to input their email address.
 Then an email is then sent with a unique link (also know as Magic Link) that allows them to log in.
 This procedure is carried out each time the user wants to sign in.
 - **One-Time Passwords/Codes:**  A one-time password (OTP) or dynamic password is only valud for single use, whether for sign in or any other type of transaction.
 OTPs are similar to magic links; instead of merely clicking a link, users must enter a code that you deliver to them (by email or SMS to their mobile device).
 This procedure is carried out each time a user signs in.
 - **Push Notifications:**  Users receive a push notification on their mobile devices from a specific authenticator app (such as Google Authenticator) and confirm the push notification to verify their identity.

 In this tutorial, you'll discover how the infrastructure supporting passwordless authentication works, and you'll learn how to implement passworsless authentication using LoginRadius.

-### How Does It Work?
+## How Does Passwordless Authentication Work?

-For OTP authentication (which this tutorial demonstartes), the user is prompted to input a valid phone number.
+For OTP authentication (which this tutorial demonstrates), the user is prompted to input a valid phone number.
 Then the authentication system generates a unique one-time code and sends it to the phone number.
 When a user inputs this code into your application, the app confirms that the code is valid and that the phone number exists and belongs to a user, initiates a session, and logs the user in.

 Passwordless authentication is a security investment that will result in significant cost reductions over time.
 The cost of deployment varies as per the size of your organization's existing user directory and authentication systems.
 The technology required to implement a passwordless authentication approach may already be in use at your business, or it may necessitate procuring new equipment.
 This is where LoginRadius comes in.

-### Benefits
+The LoginRadius Identity Platform helps companies securely manage customer identities and data to deliver a unified customer experience.
+It can cut the time it takes to create passwordless authentication for millions of users to months in some circumstances and helps offload many of the future maintenance costs.

+## Passwordless Authentication — Benefits

 - **Better Security:** User-controlled passwords pose a significant risk as users the same or simple iterations of the same passwords repeatedly as well as may share passwords with others.

+Passwords are the most common attack vector as users may not peopely use tool such as password generators and password managers.
+And compromised passwords facilitate attacks such as credential stuffing, account takeover, password spraying, and brute-force attacks.

+Passwordless authentication helps prevent these issues.
-- **Imroved User Experience:** Passwordless authentication eliminates the need for remembering passwords, simplifying the authentication process.
+- **Improved User Experience:** Passwordless authentication eliminates the need for remembering passwords, simplifying the authentication process.
 - **IT Gains Control and Visibility:** When relying on passwords, phishing, reuse, and sharing will become challenging to ensure security.
 With passwordless authentication, the IT team reclaims its mission of having comprehensive insight over identity and access management.

 ## Passwordless Authentication — Limitations

-- It requires a verification channel (email, push notification, or text message).
-If the user lost access these mediums, they cannot authenticate themselves.
+  It requires a verification channel (email, push notification, or text message).
+If the user loses access to any of these mediums, they cannot authenticate themselves.

 Now that you have a fundamental grasp of how passwordless authentication works, let's build a sample application to demonstrate it.
 To implement this, you'll use Loginradius.